paulosuzart/paulosuzart.github.io/_posts/2025-01-12-ocaml-code-test-publish-use.md

 As you may have noticed, I love programming languages.
 Not how to implement and create one, but more on the usage side: which features they have and how they can make us productive in building, testing, and maintaining our systems.
 I am passionate about exploring languages and having the Go-To tool for the problem.

 Another critical aspect of the language is the surrounding ecosystem.
-No matter how beautiful, the pure language itself will give engineers a hard time if there's no support in terms of package managers, build tools, monitoring, testing frameworks, etc.
+Without tooling, the most beautiful language will give engineers a hard time if there's no support in terms of package managers, build tools, monitoring, testing frameworks, etc.

 OCaml has a great ecosystem that can help you get started today: